electrovir/gamepad-type/README.md

 # gamepad-type

+Determine gamepad models, brands, and layouts based on the user operating system.

-Detects the following for a gamepad:
+Detects the following per gamepad:

 -   gamepad model
 -   gamepad brand
 -   gamepad input names

 based on hardcoded, pre-collected data.
+You are also able to define new values for each in case any data is missing.

-If your gamepad isn't mapping correctly, please enter updated information here: https://zorp.fun/gamepad-tester.
-Every browser, operating system, and gamepad combination potentially produces different values so it's impossible for me to single-handedly account for them all.
+If you notice incorrect mappings, please enter updated information [on the demo page](https://zorp.fun/gamepad-tester).
+Every browser, browser version, operating system, and operating system version combination produces different values so it's impossible for me to single-handedly account for them all.

 It is encouraged that you use the package [`input-device-handler`](https://www.npmjs.com/package/input-device-handler) in conjunction with this one, but it is not required.